This job is sometimes referred to by alternative titles

 - Firefighter Helicopter Pilot

 - Firefighter helicopter pilots put out large fires such as bush fires.
-They need to be very skilled as they fly in smoky and dangerous conditions.
+They need to be very skilled as they fly in smoky, dangerous conditions.

-- Mustering helicopter pilots help round up animals including sheep or horses for farmers.
+- Mustering helicopter pilots help round up animals, such as sheep or horses, for farmers.
 They need to know about animal care and farming.